anuditverma/anuditverma.github.io/_posts/2017-01-30-your-own-wireless-music-streamer.md

 <h3>Let's Play Some Music</h3>
-Connect your sound system/speakers to your Raspberry Pi through on-board 3.5 mm audio connector, a normal 3.5 mm to RCA Audio cable would be sufficient for this setup.
+Connect your sound system/speakers to your Raspberry Pi through onboard 3.5 mm audio connector, a normal 3.5 mm to RCA Audio cable would be sufficient for this setup.

 <div class="ads">
 <div class="typed-js-hide">